RaheebAbdulsalam/Password-Generator-App/README.md

-# Password-Generator-App
-A password generator application created within JavaFx

 # Password Generator App

-The Password Generator app is a simple utility that generates random passwords based on the user's preferences.
-It provides flexibility in choosing the password length.
+The Password Generator app created within JavaFx is a simple utility that generates random passwords based on the user's preferences.

 ## Features